Arctic-Xiangjian/OAI_viewer/README.md

 ## John's Ideas for Improvement
 ### General
 - Add units to axes
-- Let user quickly view the number of cases
 - Add to legend (including for average line, clarifying that it is the average across cases at time point)
     - Is average across all total cases or all filtered cases?
 - Instead of removing checkboxes for non-existant timepoints, perhaps gray it out??